SaptGhosh/ConMeC/README.md

 # ConMeC-Common-Noun-Metonymy-Corpus
-The code and data accompanying the NAACL 2017 publication "All Hands on Deck!
-Metonymy Resolution with Large Language Models"
+The code and data accompanying the NAACL 2025 publication "ConMeC: A Dataset for Metonymy Resolution with Common Nouns"